namoscato/google-api-typings-generator/gapi.client.appsactivity-v1/readme.md

 // declare client_id registered in Google Developers Console var client_id = '',
     scope = [
-        // View the activity history of your Google Apps 'https://www.googleapis.com/auth/activity',
+        // View the activity history of your Google apps 'https://www.googleapis.com/auth/activity',

         // View and manage the files in your Google Drive